NAUMathStat/seminars/_posts/2014-10-15-introducing-wicked-awesome-stuff.md

 ---
 layout: post
-title: Introducing Wicked Awesome GeoGebra Applets
+title: Introducing Wicked Awesome Stuff
 ---

-Hannah made wicked awesome shit.

 How about a [link to the about page]({{ site.baseurl }}/about)?